You can buy life insurance for your grandparents to cover their end-of-life expenses.

 Truthfully, most seniors can qualify for immediate or partial coverage.

-Only an agent can determine which life insurance companies will approve your grandparent for no waiting period life insurance coverage.
+Only a licensed insurance agent can determine which life insurance companies will approve your grandparent for no waiting period life insurance coverage.

 Best Life Insurance Companies For Grandparents Over 80